ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 Great!
 Git will give you all the power.
 Unfortunately, I can't document all the ways that Git can help you.
 Instead, I'll just point you to some resources that might help:

  - [Hello World](https://guides.github.com/activities/hello-world/) — A gentle introduction to using Git and GitHub for non-coders.
+ - [Git Handbook](https://guides.github.com/introduction/git-handbook/) — A quick and simple overview of the Git CLI[^4].
  - [Git Flight Rules](https://github.com/k88hudson/git-flight-rules#to-stage-part-of-tracked-files) — The most comprehensive how-to guide on Git that I've ever seen.
 If there's something you want to do, this will almost certainly have directions for how to do it.
 Good resource for if something goes wrong.

 ## Appendix: How-To Actions